Adriel-M/the-points/README.md

 # The Points
 A simple web app that is powered by Express and React to display the rushing stats found [here](https://github.com/Adriel-M/the-points/blob/master/src/server/RushingStore/rushing.json).
+A demo can be found [here](https://thepoints.adrielm.dev/)

 ![alt text](./resources/screenshot.png "Screenshot")